revathimeruva/PracticeGit/README.md

-This is a reset your practice git
+This is a repo used to practice git - A Version Control System